hotekagi/solutionChallenge09/README.md

 The Speaker has the following features:

-- Press 'Connect' to join a WebRTC online meeting as a unique user named speaker.
+- Press 'Connect' to join a WebRTC online meeting as a unique user named `speaker`.

 - Press 'Disconnect' to disconnect from the meeting.